 No case of Acute poliomyelitis, Anthrax, Diphtheria, Hantavirus infection, Middle East Respiratory Syndrome, Plague, Relapsing fever, Severe Acute Respiratory Syndrome, Smallpox, Viral haemorrhagic fever, West Nile Virus Infection or Yellow fever was reported during the specified years.

-Infectious diseases which have been made notifiable during the period include: Infectious diseases which have been made notifiable during the period include The 2016 Population By-census conducted by the Census and Statistics Department from June to August 2016 provides a benchmark for revising the population figures compiled since the 2011 Population Census.
+The 2016 Population By-census conducted by the Census and Statistics Department from June to August 2016 provides a benchmark for revising the population figures compiled since the 2011 Population Census.
 Population-related figures from 2012 to 2015 have been revised accordingly.

 * Provisional figures.